History of Test cricket from 1877 to 1883: The first Test

 The England XI first innings was opened by Jupp and Selby at about 3 p.m.
 It was immediately apparent that the Australian fielding was "hurried" and "reckless" in contrast with that seen earlier from the "well-drilled Englishmen", and the batsmen amused the crowd by running quick singles after tapping the ball a few yards.
-By close of play at 5 p.m., England had made 109 for the loss of four wickets, Jupp having contributed 54 not out, after dislodging a bail with his foot and being given not out in the first of many controversial umpiring decisions in Ashes history.
+By close of play at 5 p.m., England had made 109 for the loss of four wickets, Jupp having contributed 54 not out, after dislodging a bail with his foot and being given not out in the first of many controversial umpiring decisions in the history of matches between Australia and England.

 On the third day, a Saturday, play started earlier at 12:15.
 An estimated 9,000 to 12,000 spectators saw the visitors eventually dismissed for 196, 49 short of their colonial opponents.
 When the Australians batted again at 3.30 p.m., Bannerman bravely opened the innings but was dismissed for four.
 Lillywhite's XI attacked fiercely with fast bowling, Shaw taking five for 38 and Ulyett three for 39.
 By the close, Australia had been reduced to 83 for nine, a lead of just 132.

 On the fourth afternoon, Australia's last-wicket stand extended the lead to 153, and Lillywhite's XI collapsed to 108 all out in just over two hours.
 Australia thus won by 45 runs, and the crowd was vociferous in its congratulations.
 Captain Dave Gregory, was given a gold medal by the Victorian Cricket Association, while his team-mates received silver medals.
 Losing captain James Lillywhite was magnanimous in defeat.
 "The win," he said, "was [...] a feather in their cap and a distinction that no Englishman will begrudge them [...]."